 You see . . .

-It wasn’t me who saw me dying.
+It wasn’t me who saw me dying,

-It wasn’t me who watched the fight.
+wasn’t me who watched the fight.

-It wasn’t me who prayed for mercy, who hoped I would survive.
+It wasn’t me who prayed for mercy,

 It wasn’t me who sat there crying.

-It wasn’t me who saw the grave.
+wasn’t me who saw the grave.

 Yes, my life changed.
 But if I hadn’t lived, how would I have known?
 I would simply have gone on sleeping.